astrellon/lysithea-vm/ts/README.md

 Additionally this extra functionality can be grouped together into a `scope` which can then be combined with the assembler or virtual machines scope.
 Or you can define individual values.

+### Example

+In this example the `isDefined` function checks if there is a variable with that name found anywhere in the accessible scope; either current scope or parent scope up to global *but* not the builtin scope to the script!

+There is also an `isBuiltin` function which checks if there is a builtin constant with that name.
+This **only** works for global constants, as function level constants are not stored anywhere outside of the inlining.

 Here is a somewhat lengthy example of different ways of adding extra functionality.
 Property error handling has been left out for brevity.

 ```ts